ipfs/specs/IPIP/0431-gateway-car-trailer.md

 performed the retrieval from the given server.

-- The `len` field in the metadata block allows clients to verify whether they received all CAR bytes.
+- The `len` field in the metadata block allows clients to verify whether they received all CAR bytes, which provides a backward-compatible solution for the [CARv1 streaming problem](https://github.com/ipfs/specs/pull/332) until new CAR version is introduced.

 ### Compatibility

-The new feature requires clients to explicitly ask the server to include the extra block, therefore the change is fully backwards-compatible for all existing gateway clients.
+The new feature requires clients to explicitly ask the server to include the extra block via `Accept` header, therefore the change is fully backwards-compatible for all existing gateway clients.

-Gateways receiving requests for the new content type can ignore the `meta` parameter they don't support and return back a response with one of the content types they support.
+Gateways receiving requests for the CAR content type can ignore the `meta` parameter they don't support and return back a response with one of the CAR content types they support.
 This makes the proposed change backwards-compatible for existing gateways too.